syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 #### LeftDragProvider

-The **LeftDragProvider** is used to dock the dock window at the left side and it can be customized using the **LeftDragProvider** property that helps to customize the template for the Left DragProvider by setting its Target as **ContentControl**.
+The **LeftDragProvider** is used to dock the dock window to the left side and it can be customized using the **LeftDragProvider** property that helps to customize the template for the Left DragProvider by setting its Target as **ContentControl**.
 The same has been explained below:

 {% highlight xml %}
 <syncfusion:DockingManager  x:Name="DockingManager1" UseDocumentContainer="True" EnableDocumentTabHeaderEdit="True" >